 · Weekly – Community groups that meet periodically (www.ilovemore.org)

-· Pray for Gabby Hinds who has been sick with the croup.
+· Pray for Chuck Melear who has been in a long battle with throat cancer.

-· Pray for family and friends in our congregation who are struggling with meth and other addictions.
+· Pray for family and friends in our congregation who are struggling with meth, alcohol and other addictions.

 · Pray for Martin and Rebekah Neil and their ministry Voices from the Nations.